 Kellogg Community College believes high-quality early childhood training impacts the quality of school readiness and school success provided in any community.
 KCC’s program is competency-based and offers a wide variety of training options to meet each individual student’s needs.
 The National Association for the Education of Young Children (NAEYC) national accreditation standards provides the foundation of the Program.

-Courses for academic credit enable students to work toward a Child Development Associate (CDA), a certificate in Early Childhood Education, or earn an Associate Degree in Early Childhood Education.
+Courses for academic credit enable students to work toward a Child Development Associate (CDA) or earn an Associate Degree in Early Childhood Education.

 The Early Childhood Education Program works with students on an individual basis to help them plan and meet training goals.
 Courses are available in Battle Creek, Hastings, Coldwater, and on the Internet.
 Students may qualify for work experience credit towards the Internship course.
-Specialty courses are usually offered in the evenings and on the weekends.
+Specialty courses are usually offered in the evenings.

 Why Should I attend KCC’s Early Childhood Education Program?